 background-clip property controls what is visually seen from a background layer regardless of the bounds created by the

 background-origin the regions that can be specified are

 content-box corresponding to where a CSS background layer can be rendered.
 When these keywords are used, any rendering of the background further than the region specified will be cropped or clipped.

 background-clip property also accepts a

 text keyword that clips the background to be no further than the text within the content box.
 For this effect to be evident in the actual text within a CSS box, the text must be partially or completely transparent.

 A relatively new property, at the time of this writing, Chrome and most browsers require the

 -webkit- prefix to use this property.
-For up-to-date information about the browsers that support this option for

 As mentioned at the beginning of the module, the background layer allows multiple sublayers to be defined.
 For brevity, I'll refer to these sublayers as backgrounds.